ascholerChemeketa/cs160Reader/_sources/LogicCircuits/NotAndXORGate.rst

         1               1               0
         =============   =============   =============

 Watch out for **XOR** and **OR** - in English we often use the word "or" to mean both things.
-"Entrées come with fries or a salad" probably means you can get one or the other, but not both.
-On the other hand if a rule stated: "If you turn in copied work, or the wrong assignment, you will get a 0", a plagiarized copy of the wrong assignment (both parts true) would still mean you get a 0.
+The statement "Entrées come with fries *or* a salad" probably means you can get one *or* the other, but not both.
+In that statement, *or* means the **XOR** rule.
+On the other hand, imagine a class syllabus that states: "If you turn in copied work, *or* the wrong assignment, you will get a 0".
+You would certainly get a 0 if you turned in a plagiarized copy of the wrong assignment (both parts true).
+In this case, *or* means logical **OR**.

 .. index::
     pair: Logic Gate; NOT